 Learn the warning signs of suicide and what you can do to help yourself and others.

-Each year in America almost 30,000 people complete suicide, and 70% of those people tell someone or give warning signs before taking their own life.
+Each year in America more than 40,000 people complete suicide, and 70% of those people tell someone or give warning signs before taking their own life.
 Stop A Suicide Today! can teach you how to recognize the warning signs of suicide in family, friends, co-workers, and patients.

 How to HelpLearn More